goci-io/goci-community/hosting/applications/not-ready/remains-pending.rst

 We are sorry for any Inconvenience or Delay caused by this Issue.

 **Not sure if you are having this Issue?**
-You must see a gray Indicator saying "Pending" in your Applications Overview Dashboard
+You must see a gray Indicator saying "Pending" in your Applications Overview Dashboard for a longer time.
+Please note that it can sometimes take a few Minutes before a State changes into "Provisioning".
+Please only reach out if the Issues persist for more than 15 Minutes.